Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Conclusions and Future Work

 Overall, this study highlights the value of embedding-based topic modeling for clinical applications on patient care.
 By automating the extraction of meaningful themes from patient narratives, tools like BERTopic could enhance workflow efficiency, awareness of patient concerns, and strengthen patient-doctor communication.

+\textbf{In response to the first research question}, we found that, while both techniques produce fairly coherent and easily interpretable topics, BERTopic, delivers more refined and focused results, which better represent the patients' experiences and concerns expressed during the interviews.
+The model effectiveness can be further improved when paired with an embedding model pretrained on large amounts of clinical data, such as BioMedicalBERT, and a sentence-based chunking strategy.
+This makes BERTopic more promising for practical use in clinical environments, as opposed to Top2Vec, given the specific experimental setup and dataset.

-\textbf{In response to the first research question}, the results show that current neural topic modeling techniques, namely Top2Vec and BERTopic, can extract a variety of relevant themes from patient interviews.
+\textbf{As for the second research question}, the results show that current neural topic modeling techniques, namely Top2Vec and BERTopic, can extract a variety of relevant themes from patient interviews.
 These include emotional experiences, treatment details, personal struggles, and reflections on the treatment processes.
-While both techniques produce fairly coherent and easily interpretable topics, BERTopic, especially when paired with an embedding model pretrained on large amounts of clinical data, such as BioMedicalBERT, and a sentence-based chunking strategy, delivers more refined and focused results, which better represent the patients' experiences and concerns expressed during the interviews.
-This makes BERTopic more promising for practical use in clinical environments, as opposed to Top2Vec, given the specific experimental setup and dataset.